magejosh/wizards-choice/docs/technical_documentation.md

 4. AI opponent decision making
 5. Combat resolution

+### AI System

+Enemy wizards utilize a sophisticated AI system with three distinct strategies:

+1. **Defensive Strategy**: Prioritizes healing and buffs when health is low, with selective use of damage spells.
+2. **Aggressive Strategy**: Focuses on high-damage spells and debuffs, with minimal health management.
+3. **Balanced Strategy**: Adaptively chooses spells based on the combat situation, with a mix of all spell types.

+The AI system implements the Strategy pattern, allowing for easy expansion with new strategies.

 ### Best Practices
 - **AXIOM 11**: Separate combat logic from visual effects for cleaner code and easier testing.
 - **AXIOM 12**: Implement AI difficulty levels through strategy patterns rather than hardcoded behaviors.
 - **AXIOM 13**: Use event-based systems for combat effects to allow for extensibility.

+## 3D Battle System

+The battle system provides an immersive 3D experience using Three.js via React Three Fiber.

+### Components
+1. **BattleScene**: Manages the overall 3D scene, including lighting, environment, and camera.
+2. **WizardModel**: Renders 3D wizard models with health bars and animations.
+3. **SpellEffect3D**: Creates dynamic spell effects based on spell type and element.

+### Key Features
+- **Real-time Animations**: Wizards and spells animate based on battle state and actions.
+- **Element-based Effects**: Spell effects are visually distinct based on their elemental type.
+- **Visual Feedback**: Damage and healing numbers appear and float upward for clear feedback.
+- **Health Visualization**: Health bars dynamically update with color coding for remaining health.
+- **Turn Indicators**: Visual cues show which wizard is actively taking their turn.

+### Technical Implementation
+- Three.js is used for 3D rendering through React Three Fiber
+- useFrame hook manages animations and effect lifetimes
+- Component-based architecture for reusable 3D elements
+- GPU-accelerated particle effects for spell casting
+- Dynamic lighting and environment settings

+### Best Practices
+- **AXIOM 31**: Batch 3D model updates to minimize render calls and optimize performance.
+- **AXIOM 32**: Use instanced meshes for particle effects to improve rendering efficiency.
+- **AXIOM 33**: Implement proper cleanup for 3D effects to prevent memory leaks.
+- **AXIOM 34**: Scale visual complexity based on device performance capabilities.

 ## Equipment System